 The set of bottom nodes gives us a partition of the predictor (x) space into disjoint intervals.
-At right we plotted the fit.

 The vertical lines display the interval boundaries.

 Within each interval we compute the average of the y values for the subset of data in the region.
 This gives us the step function fit to the data.
 The \bar{y} values are also printed at the bottom nodes (left plot).